Valik3201/goit-markup-hw-02/README.md

-# Web Studio Project - HTML, CSS, and Styling
+# Web Studio - HTML, CSS, and Styling

 Welcome to the Web Studio project.
 This part of the project focuses on the HTML markup, CSS styling, and overall design of the web pages.
 Here is a brief summary of what this portion of the project contains: